Seasonal dog rules on a Victoria beach

 What are the seasonal dog rules in Greater Victoria?

 Dog rules in Greater Victoria change throughout the year.
-Beach restrictions kick in from June 1 to September 15, Oak Bay opens off-leash areas in July, and Saanich enforces a year-round retractable leash ban.
-This guide breaks down every seasonal rule so you always know what applies and when.
+Beach restrictions kick in for 107 days from June 1 to September 15, Oak Bay opens off-leash areas from July to March (9 months), Cordova Bay restricts access for 123 days from May 1 to August 31, and Saanich enforces a year-round retractable leash ban with $100–$150 fines.
+This guide breaks down every seasonal rule across 6 categories so you always know what applies and when.

 Beach Seasonal Restrictions